 When it comes to moving house, end of tenancy cleaning can be the last thing on your mind.
-In our last students moving out at end of tenancypost we looked at the standards landlords have when it comes to clean carpets.
+In our last post we looked at the standards landlords have when it comes to clean carpets.
 Now we look at the rest of the house.
 But the task doesn’t have to be an overwhelmingly stressful experience.
 The best way to tackle it is to take on the house one room at a time.

 The Kitchen